vladimir-shapiro/COVID_CDC_Wave-Age-Trends/README.md

 If you used this research please cite the original [paper]().

 ### Acknowledgements
-The following repoositories have been used:
+The following repositories have been used:
 - [Confidence intervals on linear regression](https://gist.github.com/riccardoscalco/5356167)